-One example for us was that we tried to save money on packaging in the beginning — only to have it constantly break, which saw us fielding customer complaints every day.
+One example for us was that we tried to save money on packaging for Be Fit Food in the beginning — only to have it constantly break, which saw us fielding customer complaints every day.
 We have since upgraded to better packaging and have received much better feedback and greater customer retention.
 I could give so many examples of where we tried to cut costs in the beginning, only for it to turn around and bite us later.

 Good systems and planning also allow you to know exactly what staffing you need, as you don’t have excess staff working to fill the gaps that you could have filled with automated systems, such as data collection.
 Having strong operating procedures helps your business flow efficiently and effectively and be positioned for growth.

 The saying is true that one bad apple can spoil the whole bunch.
 I’ve learnt to only hire people who align with the vision of the company, and who actually want to come on the journey.
 It sounds cliché but it’s important to hire nice people too.